jhudsl/tidyversecourse/docs/05-prediction.md

 For example:

 1) In the cherry tree analsysis we asked "Can we infer the height of a tree given its girth?"
 We expected that we could.
-Thus we had a statment that "tree height is influenced by girth or can be predicted by girth"
+Thus we had a statment that "tree height can be inferred by it's girth or can be predicted by girth"

-2) In the car mileage analysis we asked  "Does car weight influence the miles the car can go per gallon of gasoline?"
+2) In the car mileage analysis we asked  "Can we infer the miles the car can go per gallon of gasoline based on the car weight?"
-We expected that it did.
-Thus we had a statement that "weight influences car mileage"
+We expected that we could.
+Thus we had a statement that "car mileage can be inferred by car weight"

-We took this further and asked "Does car weight and car engine type influece the miles that a car can go per gallon?"
+We took this further and asked "Can we infer the miles the car can go per gallon of gasoline based on the car weight and care engine type?"
 We again expected that it did.
-Thus we had a statement that " weight and engine type infleuces car mileage"
+Thus we had a statement that " car mileage can be inferred  by weight and engine type"

 3) In the soda can analysis we asked "Do soda cans really have 12 ounces of fluid".
 We expected that often do.
 Thus we had a statement that "soda cans typically have 12 onces, the mean amount is 12".